GDPR zvládente v štyroch krokoch. Kde začať?

 Your organisation must be able to trace and locate all personal information on request.
 In many cases, this will require adjusting the information storage and handling system and structure.

-This may seem simple, but much of this information may stay on various media or backups.
+Your organization must be able to remove and destroy all personal data upon request.
+This may seem simple, but a lot of this information may remain on various media or backups.

 Each organisation that stores personal data is obliged to have an approval from the owner with exact specifications how this private data will be handled and disclosed.